Adderall is a prescription medication used to treat attention deficit hyperactivity disorder and narcolepsy.

 It makes users feel like they can do more with little sleep.
 Some people abuse it to lose weight.

 Teenagers and young adults are the most susceptible to Adderall abuse, but people of every age abuse it.
-The following types of people may abuse Adderall:

 - People struggling with eating disorders